szstonelee/gointernal/interface.md

 it can not assert sucessuflly for the interface cooler.

-### assginment to interface with concrete value or another interface
+### Assginment to interface with concrete value or another interface

 ```
 some := someThing{name: "Stone:}